Electric track vehicle system: Application

 Electric track vehicle systems operate horizontal and vertical in one and the same vehicle per transport job.
 Conveying without transfer allows gentle transport of sensitive goods.
 Vehicle destination is usually typed into a touchscreen terminal at the station.
 The vehicles operate with a speed up to 1 m/s.

-The modular design of Electric Track Vehicle systems allows widespreading track networks.
+The modular design of Electric Track Vehicle systems allows wide spreading track networks.
 E.g., the ETV system in the Bibliothèque nationale de France in Paris consists of 6.6 km tracks, 151 stations and 300 vehicles.